dbbs-lab/bsb-core/docs/getting-started/include_morphos.rst

     :emphasize-lines: 3

 It is also possible to add a pipeline to perform transformations on the loaded morphology.
-Pipelines can be added by adding a :guilabel`pipeline` list to the morphology node.
+Pipelines can be added by adding a :guilabel:`pipeline` list to the morphology node.
 Each item in the list may either be a string reference to an importable function or a method of the :class:`~bsb.morphologies.Morphology` class.
-To pass parameters, use a node with the function reference placed in the guilabel:`func` attribute, and a :guilabel:`parameters` list.
+To pass parameters, use a node with the function reference placed in the :guilabel:`func` attribute, and a :guilabel:`parameters` list.
 Here is an example what that would look like:

 .. tab-set-code::